ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-23_Atlantic.rst

 Pull request #276 - Add normative clause for AS to accept issuer value in aud claims
 ------------------------------------------------------------
+Pull request #276 - Add normative clause for AS to accept issuer value in aud claims

 Adds  more interoperability

 Torsten asked whether this allow multiple values.
 Would like it to be single value.